RyanParsley/skillful-notes/slides.md

 PKM, zettlekasten, second brain are all concepts that I learned through an obsidian lens.
 But you don't _need_ obsidian for any of that.

-# First

-The Obsidian community is full of thoughtful content creators sharing tips and tricks.

-# Second

-The features I love most about Obsidian were written by a member of the community.

-- dataview
-- tracker (habit tracking)
-- periodic notes (better than 1st party daily)
-- templater (better than 1st party templates)
 -->

 ---